Legislation and Advocacy

 Take Action for America’s and Your State’s Libraries

 To take action on federal legislation affecting libraries and to take action for libraries in your state, visit CRO’s Take Action for Libraries page.
-(Although Virginia and Ohio have opted not to participate in Capwiz, their links will direct you to their legislation and advocacy pages.)
 See also Save Libraries in Your State (CRO) and I Love Libraries.org.

 Chapter Relations Office staff are actively involved in I Love Libraries.org, a Web site designed for the people who use and love libraries, and for taking action on their behalf.
 Part of their responsibilities is developing the I Love Libraries Take Action page.

 To help United States Libraries after natural and other disasters, see Helping United States Libraries After Disasters.
 To help international libraries, please contact the American Library Association International Relations Office at 1-800-545-2433, ext.
 3201.
-Efforts in 2011 include Haiti Library Relief Fund, Chile Library Relief Fund, and the Japan Library Relief Fund
+Efforts in 2015 include Nepal Library Relief Fund.

 Follow CRO on Twitter at @ALA_CRO.